Hempy49/CV/README.md

 ## Simon Hempenstall

-**Currently learning to code at Makers Academy, Europe's leading Web Developer bootcamp.**
+**Junior developer, actively seeking work.
+Recent graduate of Makers Academy, Europe's leading Web Developer bootcamp.**

 I got my first taste of coding several years ago while working as a primary school teacher.
 There I learnt how to use Scratch to teach children the basics of programming.
 This sparked an interest in coding that has grown ever since.
 I left teaching a few years ago to work for a digital education company, where I was employed as a senior advisor for their website.
 In this role I got the chance to work alongside experienced software engineers and learnt some basic HTML / CSS.
 I quickly realised I wanted the developers jobs and I was in the wrong team!